kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // driver deployment.
     // +optional
     ResourceClassName string

+    // A claim with ManagementAccess set to true gets allocated without
+    // marking the underlying resource as in-use.
+This is a privileged
+    // access mode that is only granted when there is a Quota object
+    // in the same namespace as the claim where AllowManagementAccess
+    // is true.
+    ManagementAccess bool

     // ParametersRef references a separate object with arbitrary parameters
     // that will be used by the driver when allocating a resource for the